 How Does Spectra Laser Nanosecond Q-Switched Work?

-This is a cutting-edge treatment that is designed to eliminate tattoos entirely.
+This is a cutting-edge treatment that is designed to eliminate tattoos.
 All pigmented area of the skin is treated, and no scars will be left behind.

-Laser therapy alters the optical properties of the tattoo pigments that is to be removed.
+Laser therapy alters the optical properties of the tattoo pigments that are to be removed.
 The tattoo pigments absorb short laser pulses, and this produces a high-energy beam in the pigments.

 This high-intensity light is converted to heat.
 Shock shatter or break up the pigment particles, thus accomplishing the selective demise of the cells that contain the tattoo pigment.
 The chemical components or makeup of the pigment is also modified.